 Your daughter is due her human papillomavirus (HPV) vaccine which will protect her against cervical cancer.
 It has been reserved for her at the polyclinic.
 The vaccine is available for free as part of the state programme.
 Please call us on [TEL NUMBER] to book an appointment.
 More information is available at the official NCDC website: http://bit.do/HPV_NCDC.
 [POLYCLINIC NAME].

-The intervention achieved a

-relative increase in vaccination

-girls 10-12 years old that had not received any doses of the HPV vaccine were reached UNICEF advocated with the Georgian government to include the as part of the e-health reminder system
+The intervention achieved a 58% relative increase in vaccination girls 10-12 years old that had not received any doses of the HPV vaccine were reached as part of the e-health reminder system